rzzzwilson/cli_input/README.rst

 where **choices** is a list of strings.
 The **header** and **prompt** parameters may be omitted.

-When executed, tha above code allows the user to enter any digit in the range *[1, 8]* or a string that uniquely selects one menu item, such as "a", "Ka" or "low".
+When executed, the above code allows the user to enter any digit in the range *[1, 8]* or a string that uniquely selects one menu item, such as "a", "Ka" or "low".